-Entity B recognizes the MAF-FQDN part of KcID in the "psk_identity" parameter, and determines that the corresponding M2M Secure Connection Key (Kc) shall be retrieved from the corresponding MAF.
-Entity B shall set RelativeKeyID to be the relative part of KcID.
+Entity B recognizes the MAF-FQDN part of the “Key Identifier” in the "psk_identity" parameter, and determines that the corresponding M2M Secure Connection Key (Kc) shall be retrieved from the corresponding MAF.
+Entity B shall set RelativeKeyID as specified in clause 10.3.5.